 DOE Establishes a One Million Barrel Reserve

 Immediately after the Secretary’s June 2014 directive, the Energy Department, acting through the Department of Defense, Defense Logistics Agency – Energy (DLA-E), finalized solicitations to acquire storage service contracts in the Northeast, as well as one million barrels of gasoline stocks.
-Contracts were awarded and, by August 1, 2014, 800,000 barrels of the gasoline will be delivered to the storage facilities, with the remaining 200,000 barrels to be delivered prior to September 1, 2014.
+Contracts were awarded in late summer 2014 and the gasoline was soon delivered.
+The regional reserve has 700,000 barrels of gasoline located in the New York Harbor area, 200,000 barrels positioned in the Boston area, and 100,000 in South Portland, Maine.